GluuFederation/docs-oxd-prod/3.1.3/sources/plugin/drupal/index.md

 ### General

 #### Server Settings
-In the server settings section of the plugin configuration page you will need to enter information about your OP, your oxd server and where you want to redirect users after logout.
+In the server settings section of the plugin configuration page, you will need to enter information about your OP, your oxd server and where you want to redirect users after logout.

 A short description of each field follows: